-Our Chiropractic office near Lebanon is available for chiropractic stretching & strengthening exercises.
+Our Chiropractic office near Central, NJ is available for chiropractic stretching & strengthening exercises.

 If you suffer from chronic pain, stiff ligaments, tight muscles, or frequent injuries, Dr. Jody Serra may prescribe stretching and strengthening exercises on top of any joint adjustments or other treatments you may need.